 How to enter the Awards

-Any person or organisation, including those directly involved with the nominated scheme or project, may submit an entry, which is free.
+Any person or organisation, including those directly involved with the nominated scheme or project, may submit a free entry.

 To register your organisation must be based in the UK, with the exception of entries for Best International project.

 Each project may be entered into no more than three categories, please provide a completed entry form and specific statement for each entry in a separate category.

 If entering more than one category the entry should be tailored to match the relevant category’s criteria.